Ziv-spec/randomfun/articles/software-design.md

 # Meaning

+The word meaning is often misundrtood.
+The concept is quite general and I believe it is also quite elusive.
+If you take something like words where when you say them,  and english person can interpret it one way, while a afro-american can interpret it in a completely different way.
+In korea the word niger is the same as hello.
+For this reason the content itself or in this case the word itself doesn't contain all the meaning the word has.
+The fact that it is said to Americans or Koreans matter.
+So the language you speak makes you understand things difffernetly than other people.
+So the sounds of the words on partially contain the meaning.
+We do know that the sounds contain some meaning since if you were to say different words to the same people they will understand different things.
+So words do contain meaning but the one interpreting them also contains part of the meaning.
+It is also the context within which the words are interpreted that matters.
+For meaning to be whole you need both content and interpertation.
+In our case the content is the words and the interpertation is the people who interpret the content to their hearts content.

+In the book  GEB An Eternal Golden Braid.
+Douglus points out that meaning is stuck in a strange dance between content and interpretation.
+His observation is even more powerful than our simple observation that meaning lives inside both the content or it's interpertation .

+Imagine

 Life is built around signaling, this text is itself a signal with some meaning I try to convey, reading only half of this text will not allow you to comprehend it's full meaning, just like when encountering many words one doesn't know will result in confusion.
 So where does meaning lay?

 In his seminal text Godel Escher Bach, Hofstadter states that meaning itself is a strange dance between content and interpretation.
 For meaning to be found, content, which by itself meaningless must be interpreted.
 When standing on their own, content and interpretation are interchangeable.
 GEB illustrates this by imagining a world where DNA is similar to all organisms and the decoding mechanism is what makes them unique.
 For example a cat and a fish would contain the same DNA, but the decoding mechanisms which made them grow is what differentiates between them.
 The genetic information would then not be contained in the DNA but in the decoding mechanisms themselves.
 The fact that the decoding mechanisms for life are similar while DNA varies is what makes DNA the content and decoding mechanisms the interpreter.